lmc2179/lmc2179.github.io/_posts/2024-07-10-alpha_spending.md

 Let's look at the actual size of the impact of early stopping.
 Let's augment our T-test based experiment by not just calculating the p-value on the last day, of the experiments but on the 29 days before.
 We're going to **simulate** this example in a world where the null hypothesis really is true, and there is no treatment effect.

-So at each step of a simulation run (whre one step is one day, and one simulation run is one experiment), we'll:
+So at each step of a simulation run (where one step is one day, and one simulation run is one experiment), we'll:
 * Simulate 100 samples from the $Exponential(5)$ distribution and append them to the control data set.
 Do the same for treatment.
 Since we're drawing treated and control samples from the same distribution, the null hypothesis that they have the same population mean is literally true.
 * Run a T-test on the accumulated treatment/control data so far.
 If $p < .05$, then we would have stopped early using the "end the experiment when it's significant" stopping rule.